 Most Peperomia species suffer from potassium and nitrogen deficiencies.
 The main symptom of lack of nutrients is that the lower leaves of Rubella become chlorotic.
 Simply feeding the plant with fertilizers that are rich in nitrogen and potassium solves this problem.

 If the leaves on your plant have black or tan raised areas on the undersides, it is infected with fungal Cercospora leaf spot.
 The leaves are irregular and swollen.
 Spray the infected areas with insecticide or horticulture soap.
 In case of massive damage, prune the infected leaves and dispose of.

 Infected plants have light and dark rings of pigmentation.
 Leaf distortion and stunting are other symptoms of this virus.

 It starts with brown lesions and heavy leaf dropping.
-No chemical controls are available for this virus, so you have to destroy the infected plant to minimize the spread.
+No chemical controls are available for this virus, so you must destroy the infected plant to minimize the spread.

-Don’t forget to disinfect all your tools and equipment after you finish destroying the infected plant.
+Don’t forget to disinfect all your tools and equipment after destroying the infected plant.